MLB Tuesday scores, trade rumors, news, updates: Encarnacion's slam saves Tribe

 - Nationals RHP Stephen Strasburg will not go for an MRI despite leaving his last start after being unable to get loose, according to the Washington Post.
 Strasburg saw a doctor and remains day-to-day.
 According to the team, he had "some nerve impingement that has been alleviated."
 It's possible he'll make his next start.

 - The Cardinals placed OF Dexter Fowler on the 10-day DL with a left forearm strain, the team announced.
 Outfield prospect Harrison Bader was called up in a corresponding move.
-Bader is hitting .297/.354/.517 with 19 homers in 97 Triple-A games this year.
+Bader is hitting .297/.354/.517 with 19 home runs in 97 Triple-A games this year.

 - Rays OF Kevin Kiermaier will begin a minor-league rehab assignment Thursday, reports the Tampa Bay Times.
 Kiermaier has been out since June 8 after suffering fracture in his hip running through first base.